Physics education grants

-There is one round of funding each term; the current round of funding is now open and applications must be made before 4 December.
+There is one round of funding each term; Applications are now OPEN.
+The application deadline is Sunday 17 March 2024.
 Applications are made online via our grant management system.
 Please read the eligibility criteria below before making your application.

 Successful applicants will be notified within two months of the closing date.

 All applicants must be based in the UK and working predominantly in England.
 Most applicants are expected to be charities and education establishments – it is rare that funding will be given to a profit-making organisation.

 All applications should fit with the Ogden Trust strategy and target our priority audiences (visit our About us pages to find out more).
 Projects must be clearly based around physics and developed with current evidence in mind – part-funding may be considered for general science projects where there is a clear physics component.
 Projects may be for roll-out of an existing scheme, in which case evidence of impact to date should be included, or for a new idea, in which case there should be sufficient rationale for why it will achieve its goals.

 Funding can be requested at any level up to £5,000 but the cost per person should be proportionate to the anticipated impact on that person.
 Lower priority is given to high impact activities for a very small number of individuals.

 - Curriculum support: to support the teaching and learning of physics from 4-18 in the classroom, including equipment for teaching physics, teaching resources and teacher CPD.